pichenettes/mutable-dev-environment/README.md

     make -f clouds/makefile upload

+You can edit [stmlib/makefile.inc](https://github.com/pichenettes/stmlib/blob/master/makefile.inc#L31) to use another programmer.
+We're still working on stlink-v2+OpenOCD support!

 Or you can generate a .wav file for the built-in audio updater:

     make -f clouds/makefile wav

-The firmware update file is put in `build/clouds/clouds.wav`.
+The firmware update file will be put in `build/clouds/clouds.wav`.

-Once you're done with this hacking session, you can leave the VM terminal with:
+Once you're done with your hacking session, you can leave the VM terminal with:

     exit